JMencius/SeqGuard/README.md

 ## Installation
-Download a ready-to-use binary from the release
+Download a ready-to-use binary from the release page.

-You may have to change the file permissions to execute it with `chmod +x seqgurad;`
+You may have to change the file permissions with `chmod +x seqgurad;`

 ## Usage